 When you exit the burnt section the views are sublime.
 But do watch where you’re going.
 The trail is narrow and you have to share it with mountain bikers.
 All the bikers we met were wonderfully polite!

 Continue along the trail over rocky ground and admire the rugged looking Mt.
 Inglismaldie on the far shore.
 Be prepared for some ups and downs over the next few kilometres.
 We stopped just short of the Aylmer Pass Junction – at 7.8 kilometres from the trailhead.
 A side path to the beach beckoned and so did lunch.

 You could choose to continue on this trail – past the LM8 campground (with bear proof boxes), followed by one at the 9.3, 11 and the 18.8 km mark.
 Reach the end of the lake after hiking 23 km.
-You can continue even further to the Ghost Lakes and finally Devils’s Gap at 30.6 kilometres.
+You can continue even further to the Ghost Lakes and finally Devil’s Gap at 30.6 kilometres.
 Retrace your steps to return.

-Finding the Lake Minnewanka Trailhead
+Finding the Lake Minnewanka hike trailhead

 Further reading on hikes in Banff